trevor-dolby-at-ibm-com/ace-unicode-characters/TraceInput/README.md

 ' from trace node 'JSONHTTPServerFlow.TraceJSON'.
 ```
+with the BLOB hex showing the non-ASCII values sent on the wire.

 This is a highly unusual scenario, but other (simpler) codepages such as latin-1 can
 also be used as long as the client sends the correct "charset=" value in the Content-Type header.